 To me, they’re the musical equivalent of a deluxe gourmet beefburger – wagyu beef, brioche bun, havarti cheese, artisanal ketchup, organic lettuce and hand-cut double cooked fries on the side – a level of care, expense and quality of ingredients completely at odds with what people expect from that type of food.
 The end product manages to both be a satisfying quality meal, and scratch that base itch for dirty junk food.

-While the music press didn’t have any respect for ABBA until long after they’d disbanded, musicians that transcended musical genres in Britain couldn’t get enough of them.
-Take a bow, Brian Eno, Elvis Costello, Noel Gallagher, Ritchie Blackmore, Pete Townshend, Sid Vicious, John Lennon, Ian McCulloch, Brian May, Kurt Cobain, Phil Oakey and Bono.
+While the music press didn’t have a little respect for ABBA until long after they’d disbanded, musicians that transcended musical genres on either side of the Atlantic couldn’t get enough of them.
+Take a bow, Brian Eno, Elvis Costello, Pete Townsend, Noel Gallagher, Ritchie Blackmore, Pete Townshend, Adam Ant, Madonna, John Lydon, Sid Vicious, Ian McCulloch, Brian May, John Lennon, Nirvana’s Kurt Cobain and Dave Grohl, Phil Oakey, Chrissie Hynde, Katy Perry, New Order’s Peter Hook and U2’s Bono.